Rise to Success: Career Highlights of Charles Barkley

 2000: Studio Analyst for TNT

-Since 2000, Charles Barkley has worked as a studio analyst for Turner Network Television (TNT), providing commentary on NBA games during pre-game, halftime shows, and special events.
+Since 2000, Charles Barkley has worked as a studio analyst for Turner Network Television (TNT), appearing on NBA coverage, pre-game and halftime shows, and special NBA events.
+He is part of the Inside the NBA crew.

 I May Be Wrong but I Doubt It